This product was discontinued. For your convenience, we decided to leave this page up.

 While the generator is considered to be technically 'portable' (in the sense that you can move it), manually lifting and transporting it may be challenging, due to its high weight of 180 lbs.
-However, its challenging mobility is solved by its wheel kit and its folding handle can easily solve the issue of low mobility and allow for easy relocation of the device.
+Still, once it is on the ground, its wheel kit and its folding handle can easily solve the issue of low mobility and allow for easy relocation of the device.